Entre eux deux: Background

 The album was recorded in Paris and offers ten jazz torch songs mostly written by bandmembers.
 In contrast to Gardot's previous albums, this record is a more minimalist collection—she has recorded it only with a pianist for accompaniment rather than with a full band, probably for the first time in her career.
 The track "Samba em Prelúdio" is co-written by Baden Powell, who is Philippe Powell's father.
 The official statement mentions: "This record is a dance between two people who love and value the same things: deep poetry and solid melodies.
-The title Entre eux deux (between us two), stands true.
+The title Entre eux deux (between them two), stands true.
 Here's a peek into the world of two artists who just really dig each other.
 We hope you really dig it too."

 Gardot and Powell have also created a short video with music to accompany the release.
 The film is set in and around Paris and at the famous Café de Flore.